 - Add decorations above the mantelpiece like a tile design of your own insignia.

-- Insert the fireplace grate inside, and you’re done!
+- Insert the fireplace grate inside, and we’re done!

 Follow the step-by-step guide on how to build an outdoor fireplace and watch this video by HowToLou for a live tutorial:

 There you go, self-sufficient DIY-ers!
 Now you know or got a pretty good idea how to build an outdoor fireplace.
-Get planning, set a date, and get your family to do this project with this guide on how to build an outdoor fireplace!
+Get planning, set a date, gather your homesteading tools, and get your family to help you out finish this project using this guide on how to build an outdoor fireplace!

 Will you give this DIY outdoor fireplace a try?
 We’d be delighted to hear your thoughts about this in the comments section below!